Martha "Grace" Marquez

-I am a Licensed Clinical Social Worker based in Florida with over 36 years of experience.
-I have worked with all age groups and most problem areas in Pennsylvania, North Carolina, Oklahoma and now Florida.
-I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, parenting problems, career challenges, OCD, ADHD and weather phobias.
+I am a mental health counselor licensed in Florida with over 18 years of experience and have worked in a variety of settings and management capacities.
+I earned a bachelors degree in Psychology from Florida Atlantic University and a masters degree from Nova Southeastern University.
+I hold the following credentials LMHC, MCAP, ACS, CGAC and I am a clinical member of the American Counseling Association, the Dialectical Behavior Therapy National Certification and Accreditation Association and EMDRIA as an approved provider respectively.
+The primary focus of my practice has been in addictions and co-occurring conditions working both with adolescents and adults; helping to manage all that accompanies a substance-related or addictive disorder.
+However I have worked with diverse populations and issues and am accustomed to working with clients in individual, family and group settings.
+I have helped clients successfully address a wide range of concerns including depression, anxiety, relationship issues, family conflicts, career challenges, gender identity and LGBTQI+ to name a few.
 I also helped many people who have experienced physical trauma or emotional abuse.
 My counseling style is warm and interactive.
 I believe in treating anyone with respect, sensitivity, and compassion, and I don't believe in stigmatizing labels.
-My therapeutic approach focuses on encouraging and assisting clients to develop perseverance, become more flexible, and increase their self-worth through evidence based social work modalities such as Cognitive Behavioral Therapy (CBT), Supportive Therapies, and Problem Solving Strategies.
+I practice a blended, technically eclectic model of evidence-based therapies with strengths-based philosophies.
+My approach combines cognitive-behavioral, mindfulness-based cognitive therapy, humanistic, solution focused counseling.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-It takes courage to seek for a more fulfilling and happier life and to take the first steps towards a change.
+It takes courage to seek a more fulfilling and happier life and to take the first steps towards a change.
 If you are ready to take that step I am here to support and empower you.
 I look forward to working with you!

 Stalburn VanSluytman